Robin (Lauren) Derby

-Robin (Lauren) Derby is an American historian and professor whose work focuses on Latin American history, particularly the Dominican Republic, Haiti, Puerto Rico, and Cuba.
+Lauren Derby (Robin Lauren Hutchinson Derby) is an American historian and professor whose work focuses on Latin American history, particularly the Dominican Republic, Haiti, Puerto Rico, and Cuba.
 She is a professor at the University of California, Los Angeles (UCLA) and serves as a Senior Editor of the Hispanic American Historical Review.

 Education

 Derby received her B.A. from Brown University in 1983, graduating with honors in Development Studies.
 From 1980 to 1981, she studied abroad at the University of Dar es Salaam in Tanzania, focusing on African sociology, politics, and rural development.
 She earned her M.A. and Ph.D. with distinction from the University of Chicago in 1997.

 Career

 At UCLA, she is affiliated with the Food Studies minor and the UC-Cuba Academic Initiative.
 She advises students on topics including U.S. foreign policy in Latin America, race ideologies, authoritarian regimes, and oral history.
 She is also affiliated with the Laboratory for Environmental Narrative Strategies in the Institute of the Environment and Sustainability.